-False-Positive and False-Negative Mammography Results, Additional Imaging, and Biopsies per 1,000 women) and declined with age, while false-negative rates were low across all age groups.
+False-Positive and False-Negative Mammography Results, Recommendations for Additional Imaging, and Recommendations for Biopsies

-- Data from the BCSC for regularly screened women using digital mammography that are based on results from a single screening round indicated: - False-positive mammography rates were highest among women age 40 to 49 years (121.2

-- Rates of recommendations for additional diagnostic imaging were highest among women age 40 to 49 years (124.9 per 1,000 women) and decreased with age, while rates of recommendations for biopsy did not differ between age groups. - For every case of invasive breast cancer detected by mammography screening in women age 40 to 49 years, 464 women had screening mammography, 58 were recommended for additional diagnostic imaging, and 10 were recommended for biopsies.
-These estimates declined with age for all three outcomes, indicating lower NNS for older women. - False-positive and negative rates were generally higher and measures of NNS lower for women with risk factors. - False-positive rates did not differ between short (9 to 18 months) versus longer (19 to 30 months) time since previous mammography except for women age 50 to 59 years, while false-negative rates did not differ for any age group. - 10-year cumulative rates of false-positive mammography results are 61 percent for annual and 41 percent for biennial screening, while rates of false-positive biopsy are 7 to 9 percent for annual and 5 to 6 percent for biennial screening.
-Women older than age 50 years have higher false-positive biopsy rates. - 10-year cumulative rates of false-positive mammography results and biopsy were highest among women receiving annual mammography, those with heterogeneously dense or extremely dense breasts, and those either 40 to 49 years old or who used combination hormone therapy.
+- Data from the BCSC for regularly screened women using digital mammography based on results from a single screening round indicated: - False-positive mammography rates were highest among women age 40 to 49 years (121.2 per 1,000 women; 95% CI 105.6 to 138.7) and declined with age; rates of false-negative results tended to increase with age, but were not statistically significantly different across age groups. - Rates of recommendations for additional imaging were highest among women age 40 to 49 years (124.9 per 1,000 women; 95% CI 109.3 to 142.3) and decreased with age, while rates of recommendations for biopsy did not differ between age groups. - For every case of invasive breast cancer detected by mammography screening in women age 40 to 49 years, 464 women had screening mammography, 58 were recommended for additional imaging, and 10 were recommended for biopsies.
+These estimates declined with age. - o Results did not differ by time since last mammography screening regardless of whether broad or narrow estimates of one versus two years were used. - Family history of breast cancer, high breast density, and previous benign breast biopsy were associated with higher rates of false-positive and false-negative results and recommendations for additional imaging and biopsy across most age groups.
+Premenopausal status, use of menopausal hormone therapy, and lower BMI were associated with some of the outcomes for specific age groups only. - o Rates for all outcomes were lowest for women with almost entirely fat breasts, and highest for women with heterogeneously dense breasts or for those in the combined category of heterogeneous and extreme density. - Published data from the BCSC using film and digital mammography provided 10-year cumulative rates. - Rates of false-positive mammography results were 61 percent for annual and 41 percent for biennial screening, while rates of false-positive biopsy were 7 to 9 percent for annual and 5 to 6 percent for biennial screening.
+Women older than age 50 years had higher false-positive biopsy rates. - o Rates of false-positive mammography results and biopsy were highest among women receiving annual mammography, those with heterogeneously dense or extremely dense breasts, and those either 40 to 49 years old or who used combination hormone therapy.